Elijbet/ReactTheCompleteGuideWithMax/README.md

 >This is what is meant by styles being scoped.
 They are scoped to particular templates.
 If we have a buttons.css file we would import it only into a buttons.js template and a .btn class within would be inaccessible to some other template (e.g. forms.js), unless we imported it specifically there too.[4]

 * Adding pseudo selectors.
+* Working with media queries.
+* Debugging.
+Logical errors that give no error message.
+How to navigate source maps (code you originallywrote that is not the one running in the browser) in that case using stop and step by step chrome debugger.
+* React Developer Tools.
+Elements in chrome show the DOM elements, while React Dev Tools show the components, as well as props, and state.
+* Error Boundaries to show custom error message instead of having whole application fail; the app will still run, only the problem components will be replaced by the error message.
+Works only in production.
+Don't wrap everything in it, just the parts that are likely to fail.
+* Reworking app for a better project structure: splitting into more components.

 [1] [React vs Vue.js Comparison of Popular Frameworks](https://dzone.com/articles/reactjs-vs-vuejs-comparison-of-popular-frameworks)